ajsaucier/eleventy-netlify-boilerplate/pages/social-media.md

 * **Twitter** - First, enable alt-text within your account settings under "accessibility."
 Then, before tweeting an image you will receive a prompt that says "add description."
 * **Facebook** - When posting an image, tap "edit photo" and then "add alt-text."
-* Instagram - When posting, go to "advanced settings" and then "Write alt-text."
+* **Instagram** - When posting, go to "advanced settings" and then "Write alt-text."

 ## Captioning Videos

 Video content should be captioned.
-Captions are designed for people with hearing loss, but can benefit everyone - for example, anyone watching a video in a loud environment.
+Captions are essential for people with deafness and hearing loss, but can benefit everyone - for example, anyone watching a video in a loud environment.
 Captions can be closed or open.
 Closed captioning can be turned on/off by the user and open captioning are burned into the video.

 ## Camel Case Hashtags